 (c) a copy of the name reservation from the Commission.

-6.25 The former name of the issuer must be shown on announcements and the new share certificate (in brackets under the new name], for a period of at least one year from the date of the name change.
-The issuer must submit evidence to the JSE that the special resolution was filed with the Commission, by no later than the finalisation date.
+6.18 The former name of the issuer must be shown on announcements, circulars, notices of meetings and the new share certificate (in brackets under the new name], for a period of at least one year from the date of the name change.

+Announcement

+6.19 Release an announcement in terms of the corporate action timetables.

 Submission to the JSE